Weird-Ghosts/babyghosts/content/about.md

 ::section{.max-w-screen-xl.mx-auto}

-Co-founders Eileen Mary Holowka and Jennie Robinson Faber bring together their many years of experience in the Canadian video game industry, community arts, and nonprofit management to create a new model for equitable game funding in Canada.
+[Co-founders Eileen Mary Holowka and Jennie Robinson Faber bring together their many years of experience in the Canadian video game industry, community arts, and nonprofit management to create a new model for equitable game funding in Canada.]{.text-2xl}

-Our programs are made possible due to the generous support of our major donor, Infinite Ammo.
+[Our programs are made possible due to the generous support of our major donor, Infinite Ammo.]{.text-2xl}

 ::